 Parents have a responsibility to ensure that their students arrive at school in proper dress.
 Within the school, the dress code will be enforced by the classroom teachers, other staff members, and PCA administrators who will make final decisions regarding dress code issues.
 Students are required to be in dress code until 3:00pm, Monday through Friday, unless otherwise directed.
-The Elementary Principal shall make all final decisions regarding the appropriateness of school dress.

 Because PCA does not celebrate Halloween, students are not permitted to wear clothing or accessories that contain witches, ghosts, devils, jack-o-lanterns, etc. Designs, symbols, or words referring to secular music groups, inappropriate themes, or any other subject deemed objectionable are not allowed.
-"Jeans Day" wear is limited to denim pants and dress code tops or class t-shirts.
+Elementary "Jeans Day" wear is limited to denim pants and Spirit Wear tops or class t-shirts.